jnozzi/cocoadev.com/markdown/NSMagnifier.md

 In some applications, it is desirable to be able to choose a color from somewhere on the visible screen.
-This can be done using the standard General/NSColorPanel attached to an General/NSColorWell, but this can sometimes be disruptive to flow when the goal is decidedly to pick a color from on-screen (as opposed to choosing one from elsewhere in the color panel).
+This can be done using the standard NSColorPanel attached to an NSColorWell, but this can sometimes be disruptive to flow when the goal is decidedly to pick a color from on-screen (as opposed to choosing one from elsewhere in the color panel).

 Acorn (http://flyingmeat.com/acorn/) provides a direct color pick-up tool (much like in Photoshop and other apps), but it uses OS X's native capabilities.
 A process sample reveals an undocumented Apple class: _NSMagnifier.

 In order to use _NSMagnifier, you first need to stick a portion of its interface into one of your header files so the compiler won't whine.

-@interface _NSMagnifier : General/NSObject {}
+@interface _NSMagnifier : NSObject {}
 + (id)sharedMagnifier;
 - (void)trackMagnifierForPanel:(id)fp8;  // I'm not sure if fp8 is significant, but I left it
 @end